Nehareddyanugu/vid_translator/README.md

 # vid_translator
-a web which provides an output of a video with translated audio of user's choice.
+A web which provides an output of a video with translated audio of user's choice.